Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Secrets/README.md

 In order to interact with the Key Vault service, you'll need to create an instance of the [SecretClient][secret_client_class] class.
 You would need a **vault url**, which you may see as "DNS Name" in the portal, and **client secret credentials (client id, client secret, tenant id)** to instantiate a client object.

 Client secret credential authentication is being used in this getting started section but you can find more ways to authenticate with [Azure identity][azure_identity].
-To use the `DefaultAzureCredential` provider shown below, or other credential providers provided with the Azure SDK, you should install the Azure.Identity package:
+To use the [DefaultAzureCredential][DefaultAzureCredential] provider shown below, or other credential providers provided with the Azure SDK, you should install the Azure.Identity package:

 ```PowerShell